Just Released for 2020!

 The Internal Revenue Service (IRS) requires every employee to complete Form W-4 before he or she may claim withholding allowances on income tax returns.
 New W-4 forms must also be completed whenever an employee’s tax status changes, such as with the birth of a child or a change in marital status.

-Maintaining a current W-4 Form on each employee is required by the IRS Keep a supply on hand for new hires and employee changes
+Maintaining a current W-4 Form on each employee is required by the IRS Keep a supply for new hires and employee changes

 Product Specifications: Size: 8½" x 11" Sold in Packs of 50